semaphoreci/semaphore/docs/docs/reference/secret-yaml.md

 ### env_vars {#env-vars-in-data}

-The `env_vars` property is a list key-value pairs to define environment variables that will be inserted into a secret.
+The `env_vars` property is a list of key-value pairs to define environment variables that will be inserted into a secret.

 Each key-value pair is an item of an array with these properties: